raml-org/raml-spec/raml-0.8.md

               property in its body
 ```

+It is important to note that this feature applies only to non-scalar properties, thus, using the optional marker ("?") in a scalar property such as _usage_ or _displayName_ MUST be rejected from RAML parsers.

 #### Applying Resource Types and Traits

 To apply a resource type definition to a resource, so that the resource inherits the resource type's characteristics, the resource MUST be defined using the *type* attribute.
 The value of the *type* attribute MUST be either a) one and only one of the resource type keys (names) included in the *resourceTypes* declaration, or b) one and only one resource type definition map.